 If you’re interested in being hired for this role, you not only need strong core skills (see below) but you should also have a positive, can-do attitude and excellent interpersonal skills to communicate with a variety of people, from customers and colleagues to vendors and top executives.

 Administrative assistant salary ranges

-- Fielding and screening telephone calls
+- Fielding and screening telephone calls and emails

 Some essential qualifications that organizations look for in an administrative assistant are: